 - A large vehicle drives by your apartment, and you can hear how the sound resonates at a specific frequency.
 This is also often caused by room modes.

 - The low frequency sounds from your washing machine gets amplified at certain rotation speeds.

 The easiest to understand, and perhaps most obvious, disadvantage of room modes is in sound reproduction.
 It should be noted that room modes can cause numerous other problems, not directly related to high fidelity audio, in residential apartments.
 They might amplify sounds caused by traffic.
 They might sometimes amplify the sounds caused by HVAC equipment (ventilation, pumps, compressors).
-They might also cause some low frequencies to travel very efficiently from the neighbor's apartment to your apartment in a residential building, even if the structures in themselves have good sound insulating properties.
+They might also cause some low frequencies to travel very efficiently from the neighbor's apartment to your apartment in a residential building (due to coupling), even if the structures in themselves have good sound insulating properties.

 What are room modes?